 Shape the Dough

-Starting at the bottom, roll the dough into a log tucking the ends underneath.
+- Starting at the bottom, roll the dough into a log tucking the ends underneath.
 Transfer to the loaf pan.
+Watch the Video!

 Second Rise

-The dough is ready when the center rises to about 1-inch or more above the rim.
+- The dough is ready when the center rises to about 1-inch or more above the rim.
 It should look nice and puffy, and no longer dense.
+Be patient with this step.
+It takes time especially when the weather is cold.
+This is where the smaller 8.5×4 inch loaf pan comes in handy; the smaller size will speed of the rise.
+Consider using a proofing box to boost the rise.

-TIP: Lately, for sandwich bread, I’ve been preheating my oven to 500 F (instead of 375 F).
-Once the bread goes in, I reduce the temperature to 375 F and bake as directed.
-Starting the dough at a higher temperature yields better oven spring!
+TIP: For higher oven spring, preheat your oven to 500 F (instead of 375 F).
+Once the bread goes in, reduce the temperature to 375 F and bake as directed.

 Bake the Dough

-Just let it cool for at least an hour before your dive in.
+- Once finished, let the loaf cool for at least an hour before your cut into slices.

 Additional Notes

-If you have a large family, or just eat a lot of bread, I highly suggest doubling this recipe and bake the loaves side by side.
-This loaf can be frozen whole in plastic wrap or as individual slices.
+If you have a large family, or just eat a lot of bread, I highly suggest doubling this recipe.
+Bake (2x) loaves side by side and freeze whatever you don’t eat.
+This loaf can be frozen whole, covered tightly in plastic wrap or as individual slices.

 More Sourdough Bread Recipes To Try!